-“Rick and Morty” Season 3 Delayed By Writers’ Conflicts
+‘Rick And Morty’ Season 3 Delayed By Writers’ Conflicts

 Worse, Harmon’s quotes suggest that production is deeply behind.
 His quotes suggest that Rick and Morty Season 3 has not even been written yet, which is bad news for any television show.
 For Rick and Morty, that means that few episodes if any have been animated.
 Animation can take months.

-Rick and Morty receives excellent reviews from both critics and fans, but took heat towards the end of its second season when some media outlets including Polygon and The Mary Sue called out the show for not having any female writers on staff.
+Rick and Morty receives excellent reviews from both critics and fans but took heat towards the end of its second season when some media outlets including Polygon and The Mary Sue called out the show for not having any female writers on staff.
 Buzzfeed interviewed former Adult Swim employees and published a particularly scathing critique of the network’s programming.

 Rick and Morty Season 3 Has No Release Date Yet, Dan Harmon Blames Himselfhttps://t.co/j2Hxl15yYE pic.twitter.com/k0RofPfTwU